 This friendly monster puppet craft is simple, but my preschool students loved, loved, loved making them.
 They are a great craft for a rainy day, for Halloween, or for adding to any puppet collection.

 - liquid glue

-- assortment of yarn or string
+- an assortment of yarn or string

 To make these cuties, I invited my preschoolers to color their monster bodies as they wished.
 I did encourage them to use a range of materials, as I had offered crayons, markers, and dot markers on the table for their use.
-Because markers are just so much more fun to use, most students opted to use only a little crayon, and lots and lots of marker to maker their friendly monster colorful.
+Because markers are just so much more fun to use, most students opted to use only a little crayon, and lots and lots of markers to make their friendly monster puppet colorful.
 I also encouraged students to fill their entire monster with color, not just a little, but a lot of color.

 Once students had colored their monster to their satisfaction, (yes, I encouraged them to fill the whole paper bag, but ultimately how much a child wants to color is their own choice), they added dots for noses or colored in a mouth.
 Some students added beards, mustaches, and whiskers, too.